iMicknl/azure-genesys-audiohook/server/python/README.md

 ## Development

-You can start the development server via the command below.
-The server will start on port 5001 and listen for incoming websocket connections.
+Start the development server with the command below.
+It will run on port 5001, listening for websocket connections.
+The server will automatically restart on code changes.

 ```bash
 uv run server.py
 ```

-During development, you can leverage the [Genesys AudioHook Sample Service](https://github.com/purecloudlabs/audiohook-reference-implementation/tree/main/client) to test the server.
-This client implements the Genesys AudioHook protocol and will send event and audio data to the chosen websocket server.
-The client can communicate with websockets over a secure connection (wss) or an insecure connection (ws).
-Run the command below to start the client.
+During development, you can use the [Genesys AudioHook Sample Service](https://github.com/purecloudlabs/audiohook-reference-implementation/tree/main/client) to test the server.
+This client implements the Genesys AudioHook protocol and sends event and audio data to the websocket server.
+It supports both secure (wss) and insecure (ws) connections.
+Run the command below to start the client, ensuring the API key and secret match your environment variables.

 ```bash
 npm start --uri ws://host.docker.internal:5001/ws --api-key your_api_key --client-secret your_secret --wavfile your_audio.wav
 ```

+To perform a load test on your websocket server, use the `--session-count` parameter to set the number of concurrent sessions.

 ### Tests